tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 | Term Name (rdf:value) | normative | Idiomatic property used for structured values.
 TDWG SDS: The term name is a controlled value that represents the class, property, or concept described by the term definition. | [https://rs.tdwg.org/ bdqffdq/terms/ AbstractInformationElement](https://rs.tdwg.org/bdqffdq/terms/AbstractInformationElement) |

+Terms used to describe the terms in this vocabulary follow the guidance of the [TDWG Standards Documentation Standard (SDS)](https://www.tdwg.org/standards/sds/).
+Term definitions include the definition of the underlying RDF vocabulary term, and may include a TDWG specific meaning from the SDS, and may also include specific definition in this local context.

 ## 2 Use of Terms (normative)

 Due to the requirements of [bdqffdq](https://rs.tdwg.org/bdqffdq/terms), resources MUST be used as values from the `bdq:` namespace, except for bdq:empty and bdq:notEmpty, where controlled value strings MUST be used.